Raafeh/100DaysOfCoding/day35/ProblemXSolution.md

-# Minimum Maximum Difference of Pairs
+# Minimize the Maximum Difference of Pairs

 This repository contains a solution to the "Minimum Maximum Difference of Pairs" problem, along with an explanation of the problem statement and the correct implementation in Python.